 This is a basic problem. eg even 1 min off the actual birth time will put off the timing of the predictions by 3 months when using the Dasha systems.
 And the birth chart and divisional charts will misguide.
 And pin-point predictions are going to be difficult.
 Birth time rectification requires time and experience.

-This is the rate of precession of the earth.
+This is a value which essentially measures the Sun’s movement against the backdrop of the stars (it is rather complicated).
 Major astrologers develop their own ayanamsha factor eg BV Raman had calculated a new ayanamsha which several senior astrologers of that time did not agree with.
 I use the Chitrapaksha ayanamsha also called the Lahiri ayanamsha, this is the ayanamsha used in calculating the Indian official calendar.
 So in your software or if you are doing the calculations manually, use the Chitrapaksha-Lahiri and later when you have more practice and if you want to experiment, try with the others.
-(The authors whom I hold in high esteem, KN Rao, CS Patel, Shakti Mohan Singh use the Lahiri-Chitrapaksha)
+(The authors whom I hold in high esteem, KN Rao, CS Patel, Shakti Mohan Singh etc all use the Lahiri-Chitrapaksha)

 All astrologers will be taught Vimshottari dasha system first.
 It is most commonly used and quite accurate.
 But there are several other dasha systems.
 And there are rules on which one is to be used for what kind of birth.
 Or for what type of question eg the Shoola Dasha system is used to precisely time death.
 Vimshottari is the basic minimum, but a professional astrologer will know at least 3-4 dasha systems.
 Yogini or the Kaalchakra dasha is an all-applicable Dasha system.
 Knowing which Dasha system to use for which kind of birth details and for what kind of question will improve the accuracy of prediction.